Various Partner Options: Getting Pregnant and HIV

 View this section as a separate fact sheet

-There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are a woman living with HIV who is either single or in a same-sex relationship, the conception options below will help you understand what might be best for you and prepare you for discussions with your health care provider.
+There are several different options for reducing the chances of passing on HIV while trying to conceive (get pregnant; have a baby).
+If you are a woman living with HIV who is either single or in a same-sex relationship, the options below can help you understand what might be best for you and prepare for discussions with your healthcare provider(s) and others.
 (For other options and more general information, you can return to the main "Getting Pregnant and HIV" page.)

 Viral Suppression